-Currently, the NuQ EndoTM test is undergoing hypothesis-testing and clinical proof of concept work.
-The Company expects to continue with validations for the NuQ EndoTM test in 2012.
-Once the proof of concepts and validations are completed, expected end of 2012, the Company will then perform beta-testing which shall take approximately six (6) months to complete and will cost approximately \$50,000 USD.
-If the Company is successful in developing a reliable test, we hope to partner with large pharmaceutical companies to bring these tests to the IVD market in Europe and the U.S. The NuQ EndoT M test is too early in its development for the Company to accurately determinate the manufacturing costs and sale price of the test.
+Ourrently, the NuQ®-Endo test is undergoing hypothesis-testing and clinical proof of concept work.
+The Company expects to continue with validations for the NuQ®-Endo test in 2013.
+Once the proof of concepts and validations are completed, the Company will then perform a large scale prospective clinical trial which shall take approximately twelve (12) months to complete and will cost approximately \$50,000 USD.
+If the Company is successful in developing a reliable test, we hope to partner with large pharmaceutical companies to bring these tests to the IVD market in Europe and the U.S. The NuQ®-Endo is too early in its development for the Company to accurately determinate the manufacturing costs and sale price of the test.
 The estimated timeframe for its launch into the IVD market has not yet been determined and will depend upon the speed of clinical trials and market approval.

-NuQTM Clinical Diagnostic Products:
+NuQ® Clinical Diagnostic Products: